CGrassin/kicad-pinout-generator/README.md

 To use the plugin:
 1. Select one component,
-2. Call the plugin by using the toolbar button or the Plugins menu,
+2. Run the plugin by using the toolbar button or the Plugins menu,
 3. Choose the desired format with the drop-down menu and copy-paste the result!

-This plugins only gives useful ouput if the pins have net names.
-Use labels in the schematic editor to give the nets a human-readable name.
+**This plugins only gives useful ouput if the pins have net names.** Use labels in the schematic editor to give the nets a human-readable name.

-Note: For the generated code, unconnected and power nets are ignored (commented in the ouput).
+Note: in the generated code, both unconnected and power nets are ignored (commented in the ouput).

 ## License